 SHA's MTW investment policies give the agency greater freedom to pursue additional opportunities to build revenue by making investments allowable under Washington State's investment policies in addition to HUD's investment policies.
 Each year, SHA assesses potential investments and makes a decision about whether this MTW flexibility will be needed.
-In 2018 investment flexibility was not needed and all SHA investments followed HUD policies.
+In 2022 investment flexibility was not needed and all SHA investments followed HUD policies.

-Strategy Description First First Year(s)

-en alogy identified implemented updated

-Agency-wide str ategies

-Investment policies: SHA may Activated in 1999

-4.A.01 replace HUD investment policies 1999 MTW 1999 2017

-4.A.01 with Washington State investment Plan Placed on 2017

-policies. hold in 2013 2019
+Strategy Description First identified First implemented Year(s) updated Agency-wide strategies 4.A.01 Investment policies: SHA may replace HUD investment policies with Washington State investment policies.
+1999 MTW Plan Activated in 1999 Placed on hold in 2013 1999 2017 2019